devlemire/Learn-React-CRUD/README.md

 # Learn-React-CRUD
 Hey, thanks for taking the time to read my repo.
 I tried to make it as clear as possible.
-Slack me if you think something could be explained better.
+Slack me (@jameslemire) if you think something could be explained better.
 Also, if you learn better by looking at code, check out the other branch called FinishedProject.

 # Setting up webpack
 1. I highly recommend you copy the package.json and webpack.config.js files and put them in a "resource" folder on your desktop.
 They are setup to be put into any new project